 - provide you with the name and contact details of our external dispute resolution providers.

-However, we do not have to keep you informed in this way if you have not responded to requests for additional information from us.
+However, we do not have to keep you informed in this way if you have not responded to requests for additional information from us, and your non-response is preventing us from dealing with your complaint.

 CHAPTER 49: Code monitoring, complaints and sanctions